secretstartups/handbook/customer-success/professional-services-engineering/professional-services-operations/index.html.md

 ##### Internal Project

-If a Team Member would like to have time blocked on their schedule to allow time for non customer projecct related items, certifications or ramp up.
-A request should be submitted via a comment and tag the PC on either Internal Projects:
+If a Team Member would like to have time blocked on their schedule to allow time for non-customer project related items, certifications or ramp up, a request should be submitted via a comment and tag the PC on either Internal Projects:

 - PS Time Tracking Creditable
 - PS Time Tracking Non Creditable